Welcome! We can’t wait to meet you in person. If this is your first time here, you’ll find the answers to all your questions below.

 Our bathrooms have ample space for you to get changed in.
 You may leave your clothes in either the cubby holes or on the hooks provided.

 It is helpful for our instructors if you wear comfortable yet form-fitting stretchy clothes.
 It enables the instructor to visually see that you are performing the exercises with the proper alignment.
-For hygienic and practical reasons, please wear grip socks for Yogabarre and Pilates Reformer.
+For hygienic and practical reasons, please wear grip socks for Pilates Reformer.
 Change rooms are provided.
 Personal belongings can be stored in the pigeon holes but we encourage you to leave your valuables at home or in the car.

 If there is a class prior, please make yourself at home in our beautiful Reception.
 If there is no class prior, please enter via 551 Willoughby Rd.